The Windows at Manhattan

 The windows guide viewers as they move through the Chapel to visualize moments in the Saint’s life — from his childhood in Reims, to the vow he took with his Brothers, to his death in Rouen and his glorification in heaven, where he is welcomed by Christ and acknowledged as a great teacher by Saint Ignatius Loyola.

-Properly preserved on the Manhattan College campus, the windows will carry the Lasallian spirit forward to future generations.
+Properly preserved on the Manhattan University campus, the windows will carry the Lasallian spirit forward to future generations.

 Educational Opportunities: A deeper understanding of our patron Saint